popolo-project/popolo-spec/specs/membership.md

     >Member of the [W3C Open Government Community Group](http://www.w3.org/community/opengov/) on behalf of XYZ Inc.

+1. the [geographic area](/specs/area.html) to which the membership is related

+    >Member of Parliament for Avalon

 1. the date on which the relationship began

     >since 2000